Applies to: Sophos Home Premium and Free (Mac)

 Scenario 1 - The Mac needs to be restarted

-Normally, the alert is cleared after restarting the Mac and waiting for 10-15 minutes.
+Usually, the alert is cleared after restarting the Mac and waiting for 10-15 minutes.
+This ensures all components are updated and re-loaded.

 If protections are disabled via Sophos Home dashboard, Sophos Home will reflect that on the Shield.
 To check protections are enabled, follow these steps: The real-time protection is disabled.